arshv06/LOCAL-IP-TextMessaging-Python-Scripts/README.md

 # LOCAL-IP-TextMessaging-Python-Scripts
-Python scripts for a local WLAN IP based text messaging service
+Python scripts for a local WLAN IP based text messaging service with additional packet loss testing functionaliy and a detailed bit by bit ACK analysis

 ## Description